EmekeN/article-preview-component-master/README.md

 ## Welcome! 👋

-This is my implementation of [Frontend Mentor Article Preview Component](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT)for checking out this front-end coding challenge.
+This is my implementation of [Frontend Mentor Article Preview Component](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT) using HTML, CSS and vanilla JavaScript.

 You can check out the live site version of this challenge **[here](https://article-preview-component-master-84varj3dv.vercel.app)!**